 Students on-campus continually impress staff in Residence Life, along with faculty and administrators at Texas A&M University, due to their academic achievements.
-We wanted a unique way to celebrate students’ hard work and accomplishments, as well as the faculty and staff who support them.
+Honoring Excellence provides a unique way to celebrate students’ hard work and accomplishments, as well as the faculty and staff who support them.

 Faculty & Staff Nomination Criteria